 In the most recent 2020 legislative session, lawmakers introduced SB 172, which would have set a statewide standard for deploying 5G cellular infrastructure.
 The League of Municipalities also opposed this bill, still arguing the bill took away too much control from local officials.
 SB 172’s sponsor, state Senator Arthur Orr, argued the state was losing billions of dollars due to the local opposition.
 The bill included a $500 application fee cap for the first five small cells and $100 for every additional device, with a one-time fee capped at $1,000 if a wireless provider wishes to build or replace an existing utility pole.
 The bill also capped annual fees at $270.
 Orr noted in a committee meeting earlier this year that Georgia has a total cap of $140 in recurring charges and Tennessee has a cap of $100.
 SB 172 passed the Senate and the House Urban and Rural Development Committee but did not receive any further votes or consideration.

-Empire State lawmakers have introduced numerous pieces of legislation in 2020 to address small cell devices and 5G deployment.
+Empire State lawmakers have introduced numerous pieces of small cell and 5G legislation in 2020.

 - A01459 and S01949 – will put in place a uniform state siting process for the placement, collocation, modification, and maintenance of wireless facilities.
 The bill would ease the burden on local governments by reducing their administrative costs, and to incentivize wireless carriers to co-locate their equipment at existing wireless facility sites, rather than to construct new sites;